gchq/stroom-docs/content/en/docs/user-guide/tools/command-line.md

 It can be run multiple times with the same value with no error.

 The `manage_users` command is particularly useful for provisioning a new Stroom installation.
-It allows you to automate the setup of some or all Stroom users and their group membership and application permissions..
+It allows you to automate the setup of some or all Stroom users and their group membership and application permissions.

 {{% note %}}
 See [below]({{< relref "#typical-use-cases" >}}) for examples of using this command.
 {{% /note %}}

 External OIDC identity providers have a unique identifier for each user (this may be called `sub` or `oid`) and this often takes the form of a {{< glossary "UUID" >}}.
-Stroom stores this unique identifier (know as a _Subject ID_ in stroom) against a user so it is able to associate the stroom user with the identity provider user.
+Stroom stores this unique identifier (known as a _Subject ID_ in stroom) against a user so it is able to associate the stroom user with the identity provider user.

 #### `USER_IDENTIFIER`